RosettaCommons/documentation/Model-Generation.md

--sewing::max_strand_length      Remove any model that has more number of strand residues than this -sewing::min_loop_length        Remove any model that has less number of loop residues than this -sewing::max_loop_length        Remove any model that has more number of loop residues than this
+-sewing::max_strand_length      Remove any model that has more number of strand residues than this -sewing::min_loop_length        Remove any model that has less number of loop residues than this -sewing::max_loop_length        Remove any model that has more number of loop residues than this -sewing::leave_H_bonded_models_by_terminal_strands Remove any model that is not H-bonded by their terminal beta-strands
 ```

 An example command line for ModelTrimmer: